 The full calculation is more granular than the headline number suggests.
 Interest income carries its own Special Defence Contribution exposure under Article 3B, which has to be added.
 Deemed-distribution exposure for 2024 and 2025 profits at the Cyprus-resident company level, to the extent attributable to the individual, also enters the calculation.
 And the fixed nature of the €250,000 means that the calculation has to be made on expected averages over the five-year period rather than on a single year's performance, with sensitivity for a possible change in residence or income mix.

-For the long-term Cyprus resident whose investment income comfortably exceeds the indifference point, the Alternative Method turns the seventeen-year cliff into a paid extension and gives ten years of further runway.
+For the long-term Cyprus resident whose total relevant income (dividend, interest, and the deemed-distribution attribution) clears the calculation by a comfortable margin, the Alternative Method turns the seventeen-year cliff into a paid extension and gives five more years on the non-Dom side of the line.
+A second election on the same terms (a further €250,000, €500,000 in aggregate) adds another five years if the economics still hold at that point; the second decision is taken on its own facts, not committed to upfront.
 For the individual whose Special Defence Contribution exposure under the regular rules sits below €50,000 per year, the regular regime stays the cheaper one and the election is not the right move.
 The right answer is rarely the same in two situations, and the deadline for the first five-year period is 30 June 2026.